edeposit/edeposit.amqp.pdfbox/README.md

 # edeposit.amqp.pdfbox

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to validate PDF/A and extract informations from PDF

 ## Usage

-FIXME
+lein run -- FILE_NAME

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Jan Stavel stavel.jan at gmail.com

 Distributed under the Eclipse Public License, the same as Clojure.